Create a Fund

-- Are you interested in spending down your fund, or, would you like your fund to be endowed so that it provides for grantmaking forever?
+- Are you interested in spending down your account, or, would you like your fund to be endowed so that it provides for grantmaking forever?

 - What assets will you use to establish your fund?

-From here, we work through questions that a client might have about the ins and outs of establishing a fund.
+From here, we can determine how we can best help.
 The timeline for moving forward is dictated by the client and we are flexible for meeting and making arrangements.

 How to Establish a Fund

-- You make a gift to the Community Foundation.
-You can give cash, appreciated stocks, real estate, or other assets.
+- The client makes a gift to the Foundation.
+The gift can be cash, appreciated stocks, real estate, or other assets.

-- We set up a fund in your name, in the name of your family or business, or in honor of any person or organization you choose.
+- We set up a fund in the client's name, in the name of the client's family or business, or in honor of any person or organization the client chooses.

-- You receive tax benefits in the year your gift is made.
+- The client receives tax benefits in the year the gift is made.

 - We handle the administrative details (check writing, investments, IRS filing).

-- You choose whether you want your fund to be endowed or non-endowed:
+- The client chooses whether the fund is endowed or non-endowed: